jacklukem/Montereyfixes/README.md

 Alpha working BaseSystem fix installer based mainly on:

-ASentientBot patched 0xfff boot.efi and HaxLib.dylib
-workaround to boot non metal desktop enable "auto login" from login options
+ASentientBot patched 0xfff boot.efi and HaxLib.dylib, workaround to boot non metal desktop enable "auto login" from login options

-on the ASentientBot method I made a patched Setup Assistant to simplify this step but if you made multiuser accounts to simply reload Setup Assistant boot targeting Monterey disk through CMD+S then type:
+I made also a patched Setup Assistant to simplify this step but if you already made multiuser accounts to simply reload Setup Assistant boot targeting Monterey disk through CMD+S then type:

 ```shell
 mount -P 2